Reflective surfaces (climate engineering): Benefits

 Cool roofs achieve cooling energy savings in hot summers but can increase heating energy load during cold winters.
 Therefore, the net energy saving of cool roofs varies depending on climate.
-However, a 2010 energy efficiency study looking at this issue for air-conditioned commercial buildings across the United States found that the summer cooling savings typically outweigh the winter heating penalty even in cold climates near the Canada–US border, giving savings in both electricity and emissions.
+However, a 2010 energy efficiency study looking at this issue for air-conditioned commercial buildings across the United States found that the summer cooling savings typically outweigh the winter heating penalty even in cold climates near the Canada–United States border, giving savings in both electricity and emissions.
 Without a proper maintenance program to keep the material clean, the energy savings of cool roofs can diminish over time due to albedo degradation and soiling.

-A modelling study of the impacts of reductions in temperature due to cool roofs in London during the 2018 British Isles heatwave found that heat-related mortality in this period (estimated 655–920) could have been reduced by 249 (32%) in scenarios where all buildings are assumed to have cool roofs installed.
+A modelling study of the impacts of reductions in temperature due to cool roofs in London during the 2018 British Isles heatwave found that heat-related mortality in this period (estimated 655 – 920) could have been reduced by 249 (32%) in scenarios where all buildings are assumed to have cool roofs installed.
 Using the value of statistical life, the benefits in terms of avoided deaths for cool were estimated at a saving of £615 million.

-Research and practical experience with the degradation of roofing membranes over a number of years have shown that heat from the sun is one of the most potent factors that affect durability.
-High temperatures and significant variations, seasonally or daily, at the roofing level are detrimental to the longevity of roof membranes.
-Reducing the extremes of temperature change will reduce the incidence of damage to membrane systems.
-Covering membranes with materials that reflect ultraviolet and infrared radiation will reduce damage caused by UV and heat degradation.
-White surfaces reflect more than half of the radiation that reaches them, while black surfaces absorb almost all.
-White or white coated roofing membranes or white gravel cover would appear to be the best approach to control these problems where membranes must be left exposed to solar radiation.